Archive for Financial News

 Palladium Futures:

-Palladium Futures COT ChartThe Palladium Futures large speculator standing this week equaled a net position of -10,581 contracts in the data reported through Tuesday.
-This was a weekly rise of 2,016 contracts from the previous week which had a total of -12,597 net contracts.
+Palladium Futures COT ChartThe Palladium Futures large speculator standing this week was a net position of -11,070 contracts in the data reported through Tuesday.
+This was a weekly decline of -1,912 contracts from the previous week which had a total of -9,158 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish-Extreme with a score of 17.7 percent.
-The commercials are Bullish-Extreme with a score of 86.4 percent and the small traders (not shown in chart) are Bearish with a score of 32.0 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish-Extreme with a score of 15.0 percent.
+The commercials are Bullish-Extreme with a score of 86.5 percent and the small traders (not shown in chart) are Bullish with a score of 59.1 percent.

 Palladium Futures StatisticsSPECULATORSCOMMERCIALSSMALL TRADERS